There are two types of believers at Christmas; kids who believe in Santa and men who believe in Elves.

 Mrs. P held her breath, knowing her very sweet and other-wise wonderful husband was about to learn the truth about Christmas Magic.
 He would have to stop Believing in Elves.

 “And we don’t have money.”

 “Oh.”
 Mr. P finished unpacking the car silently.
 He puzzled and puzzled ’til his puzzler was sore.
 “Come on kids, put your coats on.
 We’re going shopping.”

 The game-changer wasn’t about getting presents.
 It was about us learning as a couple to create Christmas magic together.

 Women, it’s time to break it to the Elf-Believing men in your lives.

 If you’re a man reading this, or your wife is reading this to you, I’ll break it to you gently.

 THERE ARE NO CHRISTMAS ELVES.

 They’re a figment of Santa’s imagination.
-If your wife is going to have Christmas presents under the tree from her dear husband and her kids, that means you and those things running around the house that call you Dad, YOU HAVE TO BUY THEM.
+If your wife is going to have Christmas presents under the tree you and those tiny humans running around the house calling you Dad HAVE TO BUY THEM.